logsdon-lab/NucFlag/README.md

 ```

 #### `--overlap_regions`
-Regions can also be added as tracks via a 5-column BED file and the `--overlap_regions` flag and `plot` as the action.
+Regions can also be added as tracks via a 5-column BED file and the `--overlap_regions` flag and `plot/ignore` as the action.
 ```bash
 nucflag -i NA20847.bam -b region.bed --overlap_regions NA20847_repeatmasker.bed
 ```